bcritt1/farmshare/README.md

 While you can jump onto Farmshare without even registering, it is a relatively small cluster that isn't meant for heavy-duty research.
 To get on Sherlock, you need to be approved by a PI, but this can be provided by your advisor or potentially CESTA given your affiliation.

-If you go through today and decide this command line interface (CLI) is too much for you, Sherlock also has a really neat service called [Open
+If you go through today and decide this command line interface (CLI) is too much for you, Farmshare also has a really neat service called [Open
-OnDemand](https://login.sherlock.stanford.edu/pun/sys/dashboard) where you can work in a graphical user interface (GUI) like RStudio or jupyter notebooks.
+OnDemand](https://ondemand.farmshare.stanford.edu) where you can work in a graphical user interface (GUI) like RStudio or jupyter notebooks.
 This also has the benefit of being interactive, so instead of, say, outputting visualizations as jpegs in a batch script, you can produce interactive visualizations and iterate mid-script in Open OnDemand.
 It is, however, a really new paradigm for HPC, so you'll likely run into a few snafus along the way.